 How we’re doing

-In 2016, 13.4% of our NSW public sector workforce identified as being from a racial, ethnic, or ethno-religious minority group, and 18.0% speaking a first language other than English1.
-This closely aligns to that of the employed population of NSW which is estimated at 16.3% based on NSW employed person’s country of birth 2.
+In 2018, an estimated 12.4% of the NSW public sector workforce identified as being from a racial, ethnic, or ethno-religious minority group, and 18.1% identified as speaking a first language other than English1.

 2ABS Census of Population and Housing 2011